Explainable Visual Anomaly Detection via Concept Bottleneck Models: Methodology

-Prompts are carefully designed to precisely control the generation of anomalies.
+Prompts are carefully designed to precisely control the generation of anomalies (see Supplementary Material for further details).
 Each prompt specifies: (i) Defect type: the type of anomaly to introduce (e.g., scratch, crack, stain, dent). (ii) Object type: the object type or surface being modified (e.g., metal plate, plastic part). (iii) Pose and view details: information that ensures the edited image maintains the same camera angle, orientation, and lighting as the original.